-Figure 8-7 and Table 8-19 show where the SRECs originated that are used to satisfy the states' solar requirement for 2018 through 2023.
-224 Depending on the state, the solar RPS requirement can be fulfilled by in state or out of state SRECs.
+Figure 8-7 and Table 8-19 show where the SRECs originated that are used to satisfy the states' solar requirement for 2018 through 2023.228 Depending on the state, the solar RPS requirement can be fulfilled by in state or out of state SRECs.
 The SRECs purchased in some states are imported from other PJM states and from non PJM states.
-Table 8-19 shows the percent of local SRECs, SRECs from other PJM states and SRECs from non PJM states used to meet the RPS requirements.
+Table 8-19 shows the percent of imported and local SRECs used to meet the RPS requirements.
 Since 2020, all SRECs used for RPS compliance in Illinois, Maryland, Pennsylvania and New Jersey have been sourced from in state solar generators.